tomasellis/poh-challenge-bot/README.md

 # POH Challenge Bot

 A [Twitter Bot](https://twitter.com/daily_ubi_bot) that tweets each time a profile is challenged by the members of [Proof of Humanity](https://www.proofofhumanity.id/)(POH).
-It displays the name of the profile being challengeg, a link to the profile in POH and a link to the case in the [Kleros](https://kleros.io/) court.
+It displays the name of the profile being challenged, a link to the profile in POH and a link to the case in the [Kleros](https://kleros.io/) court.

 Feel free to open an issue with any suggestions.